Back to The Triumph

 "Heaven and earth shall pass, but my words shall not pass." - Matthew 24:35

-History confirms that fidelity outlasts fashion.
+History therefore confirms what doctrine already teaches: fidelity outlasts fashion.

-• structures normalize novelty as permanent.
+• structures normalize novelty as permanent

 Triumph requires a cleaner response: continuity without compromise.
+The does not need a more manageable contradiction.
+It needs the same faith.

 Footnotes

-2. St. Vincent of Lerins, Commonitorium.
+4. St. Vincent of Lerins, Commonitorium, ch.
+23.